New Stimulus Package Makes PPP, FFCRA, and Other Changes

 Claiming the 2021 Tax Credits in RUN Powered by ADP® (RUN):

 Eligible businesses can setup specific payroll earning codes to assist in the tracking and reporting of qualified CARES Employee Retention Credit wages and expenses.
 Two payroll earnings codes are available: CARES Retention Wage and CARES Health Credit.
 Report your 2021 CARES amounts when processing payroll.
 The credit will net against the payroll's Federal tax liability (except for FUTA).
 If the credit exceeds the payroll's Federal tax liability, the remainder of the credit will be applied toward future payrolls' Federal tax liability.
 If you do not absorb the full credit by the end of the quarter, the credit remaining will be reported as an overpayment on your quarterly tax return.
 The IRS will refund the overpayment when the quarterly return is processed.

 Tax Credit is Retroactively Available to PPP Borrowers:

-The Act provides that the Employee Retention Tax Credit is retroactively available to PPP borrowers.
+The CAA provides that the Employee Retention Tax Credit is retroactively available to PPP borrowers.
 For 2020, the maximum credit remains $5,000 per employee (50% of wages up to $10,000), for employers that were affected by government shutdown orders or had revenue declines of 50 percent or more.
-The IRS and Treasury Department must issue guidance on this provision before it can be put into effect.

 Changes to FFCRA Paid Leave Program